smol-ninja/dot-claude/commands/prb/bump-release.md

 ## Output

-Generate changelog entries categorizing changes in this order:
+In the `CHANGELOG.md` file, generate changelog entries categorizing changes in this order:

 - **Changed** - Changes in existing functionality
 - **Added** - New functionality